Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
-Our work focused on first reproducing the results obtained by the authors, using the codebase available at [this](https://github.com/gabrieltseng/pycrop-yield-prediction) github repository, to validate the claims made in the paper.
+Our work focused on first reproducing the results obtained by the authors, using the codebase available at <a href="[https://www.example.com](https://github.com/gabrieltseng/pycrop-yield-prediction)">this</a> github repository, to validate the claims made in the paper.
 We then expanded on this by experimenting with a Gated Recurrent Unit (GRU) model, on the hypothesis that it could be particularly effective with limited training data.
 Alongside this, we tested an encoder-only Transformer architecture, given the remarkable performance shown by transformers in modeling long-term dependencies (also) through the self-attention mechanisms.
 Finally, we aimed to assess the model's transferability and robustness by applying it to a new geography: soybean production in Italy, to verify whether the model can be trained on a country where labeled data is abundant and then be used to predict crop yield in countries where crop yield data is more scarce.
 </p>

 ## Implementation